ceejbot/tomato/README.md

 "command-line-utilities"
 ```

+There are some examples showing consuming array output in bash in `examples/simple.sh`.

 ## TODO

 Remaining work:

-- all commands work with the easy case; tables are kinda unimplemented
+- all commands work with the easy cases
-- need to fill out the tests
+- fill out bash output:
+	- tables
+	- arrays of tables
+- complete the tgests
 	- datetimes
 	- tables
 	- arrays of tables